Esshahn/Ghost-Town/README.md

 * more platforms
   * How about a C128 version with extended music and graphics?
-  * How about a Atari 8bit release?
+  * How about an Atari 8bit release?
 This game should be very easy to port (e.g. no sprites)
 * added content
   * more levels anyone?
   * even a Ghost Town 2?